– 7 min read

 In fact, Yoast recommends that no more than 10% of sentences in a given blog post use passive voice sentences.

-For example, if you’re writing a sentence with a definitive subject performing an action, it’s best to go with an active voice instead of passive.
+For example, if you’re writing a sentence where a specific person is performing an action, it’s best to go with an active voice instead of passive.

 When using passive voice in your writing, here are four common mistakes to be aware of.